 What’s the ultimate message?
-What will be the key information that will readers take away from the infographic.
+What will be the key information that readers take away from the infographic.

 4. Think about budget.
 Someone’s got to…

 You can try and do it all yourself, but you’ll get far better results employing a designer, and ideally an editorial specialist to find the best data, and sift through it carefully.
-At Red Onion we can provide you with data visualisation editorial and strategy experts.
+At Red Onion we can provide you with data visualisation content and strategy experts.
 If you want a really fast turnaround, this can put up the cost.

 5. Think Visually.

-It’s good to tell your readers a story, with the use of interesting design and images, and of course a strong headline, sometimes with intro text included too.
+It’s a good to tell your readers a story, with the use of interesting design and images, and of course a strong headline, sometimes with intro text included too.